Can You Put an Inground Pool in a Small Backyard?

 Space

 Space is clearly the number one consideration when deciding if your yard is big enough for a pool.
 For example, the average small inground pool is about 12 feet wide and 24 feet long.
-If you already know that your yard is too small for that, an inground pool will likely still be an option (inground pools are often much smaller than 12x24), but your pool builder might need to get creative.
+If you already know that your yard is too small for that, an inground pool will likely still be an option (inground pools can be much smaller than 12x24), but your pool builder might need to get creative.

 Pool Size